-- 1. Name of function or policy: Dumfries and Galloway Proposed Local Development Plan - 2.
-Is this policy: X New X Reviewed - 3.
+- 1. Name of function or policy: Dumfries and Galloway (D&G) Proposed Local Development Plan - 2.
+Is this policy: New X Reviewed - 3.
 Lead person: Shona McCoy, Team Leader Local Development Plan - 4.
-Names and organisations of those involved in the screening process: John Deady, John Doig, Carolyn Howarth, Hugh Killen, Shona McCoy, Andrew Maxwell, Christine Whittle - 5.
-Date of Impact Assessment screening: Started May 2012 and looked at continuously until proposed plan agreed for publication and representation period by full Council Committee. - 6.
+Names and organisations of those involved in the screening process : Wendy Macleod, John Doig , Shona McCoy, Heather Alexander, Marie-Isabelle Marshall.
+D&G Council. - 5.
+Date of Impact Assessment screening: November 2017 - 6.
 Lead Council Service(s) involved in the delivery of this function or policy: All Council Services - 7(a).
 Who else is involved in the implementation of this function or policy?
 If none, go to question 8.
-Elected Members, other Council Services such as Strategic Housing and DG First. - 7(b).
+Elected Members and other Council Services such as Strategic Housing and DG First. - 7(b).
 How have they been involved in the Impact Assessment screening process?
 Members have been involved in developing the plan through Member Officer Working groups.
 All Elected Members have been consulted on the Plan through Committee reporting.
 All Council Services have been consulted on the draft Proposed Local Development Plan.